Bogdan131992/Project-1-Orthodox-Christian-Teachings/README.md

 ## 9. credits  ##

 ### Content
+To create the project, I followed the example provided by the codeinstitute in Love Running project.
+I took the social media links and the first part of the form from the Love Running project and adapted them to my project.

 For the structure page, I used information about the content of the twelve catechetical themes from [this page](https://sfantulnicolaepitesti.wordpress.com/sfanta-litughie-taina-tainelor/)

 ### Media
 the  from the following address: